-Organizing toys for function in a family home can be a major challenge, but there are ways to keep the kids happy and still keep your home beautiful and uncluttered.
+Organizing Toy Storage Solutions for Busy Family Homes for function in a family home can be a major challenge, but there are ways to keep the kids happy and still keep your home beautiful and uncluttered.

 One of the best things that ever happened to me was living in a very small townhome, apartment and duplex.
 These smaller spaces forced me to take a closer look at the toys that we needed and wanted, where to store them and a system for getting my children to use and appreciate the toys.